guilhemmarchand/trackme/docs/monitor_forwarders.rst

    :align: center
    :width: 1200px

-Congratulations, you have now a builtin, easy and efficient monitoring of your Splunk instances availability, enable and configure up to your preferences the :ref:`Out of the box alerts` and the job is done!
+Congratulations, you have now a builtin, easy and efficient monitoring of your Splunk instances availability, enable and configure alerts up to your preferences the :ref:`Alerts tracking` and the job is done!